RazeLighter777/carve/README.md

    - The frontend will be available at the address shown in the terminal output (typically http://localhost:5173).

 7. **Start the Competition:**
-   - Log in as an admin user (your OIDC account must be in the admin group).
+   - Log in as an admin user (your OIDC account must be in the admin group if you are using OIDC, otherwise you can use the other default admin user `admin`)
    - In the web UI, click "Start Competition" to begin.

 ## Notes

 - **Persistence:** Redis is used for all data storage.
-By default, persistence is disabled for testing.
-AOF and backup configuration will be added soon.
 - **Authentication:** OIDC and local user/password supported.
 OIDC is only tested with authentik right now, may or may not work with other applications.
 - **Challenges:** Only a few dummy challenges are included.
 Add more by creating Ansible playbooks.
 - **Competition Automation:** Future updates will improve Ansible integration for automatic and modular playbook creation.